Bethany Hall-Long: 2024 gubernatorial election

 In April 2024, Hall-Long announced her candidacy for governor of Delaware, joining New Castle County Executive Matt Meyer and former Delaware Department of Natural Resources and Environmental Control Secretary Collin O’Mara in the Democratic primary race.
 She faced scrutiny when she publicly disclosed campaign accounting and reporting errors dating back several years.
 She amended seven years of campaign finance reports to correct the issue.
 Meyer ultimately won the primary and went on to win the general election.
 Hall-Long received roughly 37% of the vote in the Democratic primary, falling behind Meyer's 47% and placing ahead of O'Mara's 16%.
 She carried Kent County with 51% of the vote, losing New Castle and Sussex counties to Meyer.

 Tenure

 Hall-Long became the 75th governor of Delaware on January 7, 2025, when incumbent Governor John Carney resigned early to become mayor of Wilmington.
-Hall-Long became the second female governor of Delaware and the first nurse governor in the 50 United States.
+Hall-Long became the second female governor of Delaware.
 She served the remaining two weeks of Carney's term and was succeeded by Meyer.

 Executive Orders

-During her tenure as governor, Hall-Long signed executive orders that created Delaware’s first ever LGBTQ+ Commission, Delaware's Foster Care Ambassador Program, and an artificial intelligence driven application to address food insecurity and food waste.
+During her tenure as governor, Hall-Long signed executive orders that created Delaware's first ever LGBTQ+ Commission, Delaware's Foster Care Ambassador Program, and an artificial intelligence driven application to address food insecurity and food waste.